MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/allow-members-to-send-as-or-send-on-behalf-of-group.md

 search.appverid:
 - MET150
 ms.assetid: 0ad41414-0cc6-4b97-90fb-06bec7bcf590
-description: "Learn how to allow members to send email as a Microsoft 365 group or send email on behalf of an Microsoft 365 group."
+description: "Learn how to allow members to send email as a Microsoft 365 group or send email on behalf of a Microsoft 365 group."
 ---

 # Allow members to send as or send on behalf of a group